openai/openai-apps-sdk-examples/README.md

 For example: `https://<custom_endpoint>.ngrok-free.app/mcp`

+### Using the MCP server in ChatGPT

+Once your connector is added, open ChatGPT, click the + icon, go to "More", and select your app from the list.
+You can invoke the app by prompting, for example, "Show me a list of pizza restaurants in San Francisco."

 ## Next steps

 - Customize the widget data: edit the handlers in `pizzaz_server_node/src`, `pizzaz_server_python/main.py`, or the solar system server to fetch data from your systems.